 - Loss of bladder or bowel function, which indicates a medical emergency that must be addressed immediately

 In the vast majority of cases, lumbar stenosis is caused by degenerative changes in the spine, which are normal as people age.
 While some people experience mild symptoms that do not require medical treatment, more serious cases of lumbar stenosis can be treated with rest, physical therapy, supplements, anti-inflammatory drugs, pain relievers, and injections.
-If your lumbar stenosis becomes severe, your doctor may recommend open-back surgical options such as decompressive laminectomy, laminotomy, or spinal fusion.
+If your lumbar stenosis becomes severe, your physician may recommend open-back surgical options such as decompressive laminectomy, laminotomy, or spinal fusion.

 Laser Spine Institute offers two minimally invasive endoscopic procedures — foraminotomy and laminotomy – which have been tremendously successful in treating the pain and discomfort of lumbar stenosis.
 For more information on how Laser Spine Institute might be able to ease your painful back symptoms, please contact us for a complimentary MRI or CT scan review.